It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 Ask Dr. Gourmet

 I am on warfarin (Coumadin) and a restricted fat and cholesterol diet.
 The legumes I use in my diet now cause me some digestive upset.
 I stopped using probiotics because they might change my warfarin level.
-I see Align advertised on your web page, would that be ok for me?
+Would a product like Align be ok for me?

 Dr. Gourmet Says...

 At this time there are no studies on using probiotics in those taking Coumadin (warfarin).
-This month in the Swedish journal Lakartidningen the question came up and they also reviewed the literature, finding no evidence for or against.
+A few years ago in the Swedish journal Lakartidningen the question came up and they also reviewed the literature, finding no evidence for or against.

-I have not found compelling evidence that probiotics are all that beneficial.
-Some small studies do indicate that they might be.
-I have not found a study that shows them to be harmful.
-I don't see that Align is harmful, but I also don't see evidence that it is helpful.
-If they quit advertising because of this statement, that's OK.
+I have not found compelling evidence that probiotics are all that beneficial in general.
+Some small studies do indicate that they might well be helpful, but I have not found a study that shows them to be harmful.
+In short: I don't see that Align is harmful, but I also don't see evidence that it is helpful.
+If they quit advertising with us because of this statement, that's OK.
 We'll live with that.

 At the end of the day, if you are taking Coumadin (warfarin) you shouldn't take any supplement without speaking with your physician.
 He or she can best help you make this decision and then carefully monitor the effect on your INR.